joeypark743/DishFinder/README.md

 - **LogMeal API**: Recognizes food items from images, returning a dish name and ingredients.
 - **Yelp or Google Places API**: Retrieves nearby restaurants based on the recognized dish, user’s location, and preferences.

-## Troubleshooting

-- **Permission Denied (Public Key)**: If you encounter permission issues when pushing changes to GitHub, make sure your SSH key is added to your GitHub account.
-- **API Errors**: Double-check API keys in `config.py`.
-Ensure you have correct permissions for the APIs being used.

-## Contributing

-We welcome contributions!
-Please fork the repository and submit a pull request with any changes or enhancements.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.